Wednesday, 19 October 2016

 Attributed to John van Nost III.

-but possibly by Benjamin Rackstrow (doubtful).
+but possibly by Benjamin Rackstrow (doubtful in mho).

-Formerly on Weavers Hall, The Coombe, Dublin.
+Formerly in a niche on Weavers Hall, The Coombe, Dublin.

 Architect Joseph Jarret of Dublin, 1747.